-There are a myriad of camera settings that affect a photograph.
-How many of these changes actually affect the raw files is a matter of debate for some and a confusion for most.
+There is a myriad of camera settings that affect a photograph.
+How many of these changes actually affect the raw files is a matter of debate for some and confusion for most.
 The common word is that none of the camera settings actually affect the raw files and these are only important if saving photographs as jpg.
-It this true?
+Is this true?
 Let’s explore in some more detail.

-Often called as digital negatives, raw files are the without any doubt, the best format to save photos in the camera while clicking.
-It does give a lot of control on photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
-Post-processing and photo-editing is the equivalent of darkrooms now a days.
+Often called digital negatives, raw files are without any doubt, the best format to save photos in the camera while clicking.
+It does give a lot of control over photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
+Post-processing and photo-editing is the equivalent of darkrooms nowadays.
 So shift to raw if you are still clicking jpg (Image File Formats – Basics).

 Factors which affect raw files

 An interesting aspect is the color temperature of the scene.
 Though the color temperature of any scene can be corrected by either placing the correct filter in front of the lens or by correcting the color temperature in the post-processing (Balancing Act (in Color)).
 This has been the convention since the film days but there is a small catch.
-Imagine a yellow circle on white sheet, lit up in yellow light.
+Imagine a yellow circle on a white sheet, lit up in yellow light.
 The circle will fade into the background because of the incident light’s color and no amount of color temperature correction will show the circle again.
 The correct way is to use proper color balanced lights where possible.
+Changing the color of incident light (light falling on the subject) is always better than correcting the color of reflected light (light from the subject reaching the camera).
 Anyway, this was just a parallel thought that crossed my mind.

 Another variable that is sometimes overlooked is the ambient temperature and sensor heat.
-One of the factors that causes noise is the sensor heat.
+One of the factors that cause noise is sensor-heat.
 Yes, cameras are more prone to noise in summers than in winters.
 Try to keep your camera cool and the sensor will reciprocate by delivering better quality images.

 Camera settings that affect the raw files

-ISO setting may or may not affect the raw files as I have discussed above.
+ISO setting may affects the raw files as I have discussed above.

 Exposure compensation and Active D-lighting.
-These settings also affect the raw files.
-Exposure compensation is self-explanatory but why Active D-lighting affects the raw files is beyond my understanding.
+These settings also affect raw files.
+Exposure compensation is self-explanatory (see the explanations above) but why Active D-lighting affects the raw files is beyond my understanding.
 All that I know is that using Active D-lighting mode even while clicking raw, tends to darken the overall images.
 Once I understand the reason behind this, I’ll update this article.

-(Maple tress in Autumn – Clicked using a compact camera and saved as jpg.
+(Maple trees in Autumn – Clicked using a compact camera and saved as jpg.
 Though the article is about raw files, inserted this photograph here to break the monotony of text)

 What does not affect the raw files

 Everything that I have not included above, does not affect the raw files.
-Color balance, saturation, sharpening, color space used, picture control settings, high ISO noise reduction, lens distortion correction, vignette correction etc are all included as recommended settings but do not actually alter the raw file.
+Color balance, saturation, sharpening, color space used, picture control settings, high ISO noise reduction, lens distortion correction, vignette correction, etc are all included as extra information with the raw file.
+These recommended settings do not actually alter the raw file.

-These values do work as a start up point in many compatible raw converting programs.
-Nikon’s nef files when opened with their own Nikon Capture NX-D software, have all these controls set and if the image is directly converted to jpg, all these settings which have been copied from the camera settings, that existed at the time of clicking the photograph, get applied.
-The resulting jpg therefore looks very similar to the raw on the camera preview screen.
+These values do work as a start-up point in many compatible raw converting programs.
+Nikon’s nef files when opened with their own Nikon Capture NX-D software, have all these controls set.
+If the image is directly converted to jpg, all these settings which have been copied from the camera settings, that existed at the time of clicking the photograph, get applied.
+The resulting jpg, therefore, looks very similar to the raw on the camera preview screen.